bahrus/trans-render/README.md

 The first, lib/transform.js, is a tiny (1.2k gzip/minified), 'non-committal' library that simply allows us to map css matches to user-defined functions.

-In addition, this package contains a fairly primitive library for defining custom elements, lib/define.js, which can be combined with lib/transform.js via lib/TemplMgmt*.js.
+In addition, this package contains a fairly primitive library for defining custom elements, lib/CE.js, which can be combined with lib/transform.js via lib/TemplMgmt*.js.

-The package xtal-element builds on this package, and the documentation on defining custom elements, with trans-rendering in mind, is documented there [TODO].
+The package xtal-element builds on this package, and the documentation on defining custom elements, with trans-rendering in mind, is documented there [WIP].

 So the rest of this document will focus on the trans-rendering aspect, leaving the documentation for xtal-element to fill in the missing details regarding how lib/define.js works.